 First, patients should know that breast implant sizes are measured in cubic centimeters.
 This measurement does not correspond directly to bra sizes.

-Second, the amount of the patient’s existing breast tissue will play a role in the breast augmentation outcome.
+Second, the patient’s existing breast tissue will play a role in the breast augmentation outcome.
 For example, if a patient already has a substantial amount of breast tissue, a smaller breast implant can be used to achieve a larger cup size.
 For a patient with a minimal amount of natural breast tissue, a larger breast implant would be required to achieve a similar size as the patient with existing breast tissue.

 All of these considerations should be taken into account when determining breast implant size.